Author: Jeff Bacon

 Strategic Filing

-Our petitions ask for substantive parenting time and decision-making — not minimum visitation.
+Our petitions ask for real parenting time and decision-making power — not minimum visitation.
 The first order anchors everything that follows.

 DNA and Evidence Discipline

-When biological paternity is disputed, we run court-admissible testing and protect the record at each step.
+When paternity is disputed, we run court-admissible testing.
+We protect the record at each step.

 Putative Father Registry Practice

-Where adoption risk exists, we file with the registry promptly and pair it with a paternity action.
+If adoption risk exists, we file with the registry right away.
+We pair it with a paternity action.

 Local Court Familiarity

 OKC-area judges expect specific things from paternity petitions.
-Local experience changes filings and timing.
+Local experience shapes our filings and our timing.

 Does signing the birth certificate give me custody rights in Oklahoma?